ZeeshanBoy107/Uber-Clone/README.md

 This project is a backend application for an Uber-like service, providing user authentication, profile management, and database integration.

 The backend is built using Node.js and Express.js, with MongoDB as the database.
-It implements user registration, login, and logout functionalities, along with user profile management.
+It implements user and captain registration, login, and logout functionalities, along with profile management.
 The application uses JSON Web Tokens (JWT) for authentication and includes features like token blacklisting for enhanced security.

 Key features of this backend include:
-- User registration and authentication
+- User and captain registration and authentication
 - Secure password hashing using bcrypt
 - JWT-based authentication with token blacklisting
-- User profile management
+- User and captain profile management
 - MongoDB integration for data persistence
 - CORS support for cross-origin requests
 - Environment variable configuration for flexible deployment